 - share their own personalities, character and stories

-- Increase confidence and sense of self-worth
+- Increase confidence, connection with each other and sense of self-worth

 Each features a blend of traditional stories, popular songs, rhymes and sensory stimulation through visual props, scents or tactile objects.
 Lifting spirits, inspiring discussion and meaningful human connection where gems of memory reveal themselves.